Welcome to the Forum. Glad you have joined the fun. The following has been posted before so those who have read it before may wish to skip it.

 Until you get a good table saw, you can get fair results using a circular saw and a straight edge.
 A home made straight edge is made by attaching a 1x straight edged board to a piece of hard particle type board (Masonite in the US).
 Run the saw along the 1x to cut off the excess and to form a perfectly straight edge.
 This will also reduce chipout or rough edges.
 The finished jig will be 250-300 mm wide (10-12 inches), by about 5 ft. long (150 cm).

 The best safety device is paying very close attention to what you’re doing with a saw, but a close second on the table saw is a MicroJig Gripper, which lets you control wood on the saw while keeping your fingers safely away from the blade.
 There is a fancy and a simpler model, either of which is good.

-Band saw add on: I had a conventional Delta band saw, and never used it much.
-Recently bought a Laguna 14/Twelve band saw primarily for resawing.
+Band saw add on: Recently bought a Laguna 14/Twelve band saw primarily for resawing.
 It is a beauty and was on sale to boot.
-I have not really used it much so far nearly as much as a smaller 10 inch Rikon I use for minor cutoffs or curves.
+I keep a smaller 12 inch Rikon in the shop for minor cutoffs or curves.
 If you're making furniture with curves, a good, 14 inch or larger band saw is a must.
 My tools are divided between my shop/shed and garage.
 Garage tools are for wood prep, band saw, jointer, planer and dust collector.